Common Uterine Fibroid Risk Factors

 Around 80% of women will develop uterine fibroids, but African American women are more likely to be diagnosed.
-If you are experiencing worsening symptoms like heavy periods, pelvic pain, or urinary incontinence, talk with Dr. Blake Parson's about possible fibroids.
+If you are experiencing worsening symptoms like heavy periods, pelvic pain, or urinary incontinence, schedule your appointment with Oklahoma Fibroids.
+Call our office today at (405) 241-3538 or book your appointment online.

 Who Is at Risk?